TheFruxz/Ascend/README.md

 <br>

-## 👋 Welcome to Ascend

-Ascend provides several small, but useful, features and tools, to help you get the most out of you code.
-It is a collection of tools that I have found useful in my own projects, and I hope you find them useful too.
-These tools are designed, to seamlessly integrate into your code, and to be as unobtrusive as possible.
-You can find most of them, by looking into your code completions, because a huge part of them are provided via extension functions.

-## ⚙️ Setup
+##  Ascend: Elevating Your Coding Experience 🚀

+Welcome to Ascend, your one-stop utility belt to supercharge your code.
+This toolkit is an ensemble of various nifty features and tools I've found essential for my projects.
+The design of these tools aims to be seamless, unobtrusive, and easily discoverable via code completions thanks to extensive use of extension functions.

+## Setting the Stage - The Ascend Installation Guide 🔧

+Depending on the nature of your project, you may incorporate Ascend via `Gradle Kotlin`, `Gradle`, or `Maven`.
+However, we highly recommend `Gradle Kotlin` for a streamlined experience.

-### Repository
+### Integration via JitPack

-How can I use Ascend in my own projects?
-For this you need to know what your project is based on, or should be based on.
-We ourselves recommend that you use `Gradle Kotlin` in all your projects, but you can also use other systems like `Gradle` and `Maven`!

-#### Using JitPack
-##### Repository
+#### Repository
 ```kotlin
 maven("https://jitpack.io")
 ```